Greetings OJCCNH Subscribers|

 The interactive format of the journal encourages an in-depth, dynamic dialogue resulting in a comprehensive discussion of the topic, thereby: 1) contributing to the body of nursing and healthcare knowledge; 2) providing a foundation for healthcare policy implications; 3) promoting the overall wellbeing and health of people from diverse and similar cultures; and 4) reducing health disparities in traditionally underrepresented and/or minority populations.

 This journal was part of a three year funded project by grant number D11 HP09759 by the U.S. Department of Health and Human Services, Health Resources and Services Administration.
-It is now funded by private donations and by the University of Michigan-Flint, Department of Nursing.
+It is now funded by private donations and by the University of Michigan-Flint, School of Nursing.

 Contact us for more info